Alfresco/alfresco-ng2-components/docs/core/translation.service.md

   }
   ...
 ```

-The new translation files completely replace the built-in ones.
-If you want to continue using the built-in keys then you must add your new
-keys to copies of the existing files.

 Note: the `source` property points to the web application root.
 Ensure you have
 webpack correctly set up to copy all the i18n files at compile time.